ngmor/catch_ros2/README.md

 You can also [customize further](#selecting-a-main-function) if you need further control.

 ### Integration Testing
 Integration testing is an important way to ensure different elements of your system work together as desired.
-In ROS, we generally want to test that our nodes behave correctly, which may difficult with typical unit testing.
+In ROS, we generally want to test that our nodes behave correctly, which may be difficult with typical unit testing.

 ROS 2 already contains a [framework for writing integration tests in Python](https://github.com/ros2/launch/tree/rolling/launch_testing) which may be more than sufficient for most users.
 GTest can also be used to test C++ code within an integration test.
 However, to my knowledge, I have not seen an easy way to create integration tests in C++ with Catch2 - a simple to use but powerful C++ testing framework.
 The primary motivation of this package is to provide a framework for just that.